Would You Give Up Food For Two Days to Live Longer?

 There’s no right time of day to start a 48-hour fast, Fernando notes.
 The most important factor in successfully fasting for 48 hours is finding a schedule that’s sustainable for you.
 “The simplest method is to stop eating after dinner on the first day and begin eating again at dinnertime on the third day,” says Fernando.
 “This way, you’ll go to bed full and wake up with eight to ten hours of your fast already complete.”

-Experts note more research is needed to confirm exactly how or why ketosis induces these positive changes.
-Though limited to animal research, some experts believe the effects might be due to increased levels of adenosine monophosphate-activated protein kinase (AMPK) (14), an enzyme that blocks DNA from premature aging (15).
+Experts note more research is needed to confirm exactly how and why ketosis induces these positive changes.
+Though limited to animal research, some experts believe the effects may be due to increased levels of adenosine monophosphate-activated protein kinase (AMPK) (16), an enzyme that blocks DNA from premature aging (17).

 An obvious downside of 48-hour fasting is hunger.
 Although the feeling is temporary, that doesn’t make the visions of Taco Bell’s Mexican pizza (or any other strange but completely reasonable cravings) any easier.